Analytic framework for self-dual criticality in $\mathbb{Z}_k$ gauge theory with matter

 \paragraph*{Phase diagram and an effective Lagrangian:} We begin with a brief review of $\Z_k$ gauge theory coupled to matter carrying the fundamental representation, which realizes $\Z_k$ topological order (TO) in its deconfined phase.
-A simple lattice construction of the theory arises from gauging a $\Z_k$ clock model on the square lattice and fixing to unitary gauge,\footnote{For $k = 4$, there is an exact mapping between the standard $\Z_4$ clock model and two copies of Ising models, which changes the phase diagram upon gauging~\cite{S1967,GLN1981}.
+A simple lattice construction of the theory---a deformation of the $\Z_k$ toric code---arises from gauging a $\Z_k$ clock model on the square lattice and fixing to unitary gauge,\footnote{For $k = 4$, there is an exact mapping between the standard $\Z_4$ clock model and two copies of Ising models, which changes the phase diagram upon gauging~\cite{S1967,GLN1981}.
 To avoid this fine-tuned case, the $\Z_4$ symmetric Hamiltonian prior to gauging should be perturbed away from the $\Z_k$ clock model.}